 Designing Your Knowledge Base: Structure and Discovery

-While the definition of a knowledge base might seem straightforward, the reality is a vast landscape of software options.
-To navigate this effectively, you need a clear vision for your knowledge base’s design and structure.
+Although the concept of a knowledge base seems simple, the reality involves a wide range of software options.
+To make the right choice, you need a clear plan for how your knowledge base will be designed and structured.

-Imagine your knowledge base as a website homepage.
-It’s the first impression, and it should guide users effortlessly.
-Whether it’s an external or internal knowledge base, discoverability is key.
-People should find answers quickly, without getting lost in a maze of information.
+Think of your knowledge base like a website homepage.
+It’s often the first impression and should guide users effortlessly.
+Whether you’re building an internal or external knowledge base, discoverability is essential.
+Users should be able to find answers quickly without feeling overwhelmed or lost.

 Determine What Type of User Experience You Want to Implement